marniks7/bitmap-usage/docs/design.md

 mapping `internalId -> externalId`, like array `[]string`.

 Bitmap is created for each attribute-value combination and prices related to this combination are stored there.
 The amount of bitmaps is amount of attribute-value combinations. (`av`).
 All bitmaps can be stored in simple array `[]*Bitmap` and array index is `bitmapIndexId`
 ![](images/design-bitmap-example.png)
 Based on provided attribute-value search for bitmap.
-Structure like `map[string]map[string]uint32` can help to find `bitmapIndexId`.
-When all bitmaps found - apply `AND` between them.
+Structure like `map[string]map[string]uint32` can help to find `bitmapIndexId`, where first key is attribute, second key is value, and the last one is indexId When all bitmaps found - apply `AND` between them.
 In case if result is one price - search for `externalId` and `Price` entity itself - return it.